LucianoNeo/FrontEnd-Mentor-Challenges/product-preview-card/README.md

 ### What I learned

-In this project I have applied  the basics of flex grid and media queries to get the site responsive.
+In this project I have applied  the basics of css grid and media queries to get the site responsive.

 ## Author